epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 Instruction Cycle Counts Summary
 ================================
 All on-chip memory or register accesses are now low-latency with a known, fixed instruction cycle count.
-Some slaves respond a bit faster than others so the instruction cycle count varies a bit depending on the slave being addressed.
+Some slaves respond faster than others so the instruction cycle count varies a bit depending on the slave being addressed.

 The table below summarizes the instruction cycle counts on BoxLambda according to instruction type and destination.